swcarpentry/training-course/_submissions/round-02/4/2013-02-24-some-notes-on-assessment-questions.md

 permalink: /2013/02/some-notes-on-assessment-questions/
 tags:
 ---
-I asked [Elizabeth Patitsas][1] (a grad student in Computer Science at the University of Toronto with an interest in CS education) to take a look at the questions I&#8217;d written for the Python section of the [Software Carpentry instructors&#8217; guide][2].
-Her main comment was, &#8220;You need to have multiple styles of questions, probing multiple levels and types of understanding.
-Right now you just probe recognition of behavior.&#8221; This relates directly to the multiple-choice questions I asked people to write for [Round 2.4][3], so on the &#8220;better late than never&#8221; principle, here are her suggestions for improvements:
+I asked [Elizabeth Patitsas][1] (a grad student in Computer Science at the University of Toronto with an interest in CS education) to take a look at the questions I'd written for the Python section of the [Software Carpentry instructors' guide][2].
+Her main comment was, "You need to have multiple styles of questions, probing multiple levels and types of understanding.
+Right now you just probe recognition of behavior."
+This relates directly to the multiple-choice questions I asked people to write for [Round 2.4][3], so on the "better late than never" principle, here are her suggestions for improvements:

 1. Greg has the code:
     <pre>x = 2 * y</pre>